Bracket creep is a situation in Australia where inflation and wage increases push more and more people into higher tax brackets.

 Example 1: Andrew’s Experience

-Andrews additional earnings are now taxed at a higher rate – 32.5%.
-This means he will pay a higher percentage of his income in taxes, reducing his take-home pay and limiting the benefit of his hard-earned raise – even though the increase in his salary did not cover the rising cost of his rent.
+Andrews additional earnings are now taxed at a higher rate – 30%.
+This means he will pay a higher percentage of his income in taxes.
+This also reduces his take-home pay and limits the benefit of his hard-earned raise.
+Even though the increase in his salary did not cover the rising cost of his rent.

 Example 2: Sarah’s Situation

-Sarah earns $119,000, working as a manager.
-Sarah’s salary falls in to the 32.5% tax bracket.
-Her salary has not changed for many years, and that means, as things like food and her mortgage all cost more money every year, now Sarah has less money to spend and has a harder time supporting her large family.
+Sarah earns $123,000, working as a manager.
+Sarah’s salary falls into the 30% tax bracket and her salary has not changed for many years.
+At the same time, things like food and her mortgage all cost more money every year.
+As a result Sarah now has less money to spend and has a harder time supporting her large family.

-This year, Sarah got a raise to $125,000.
-The extra income she gets now is taxed at an even higher rate of 37%, even though Sarah’s standard of living has been going backwards.
+This year, Sarah got a raise to $136,000.
+The extra income she gets now is taxed at an even higher rate of 37%.
+Even though she got a raise, Sarah’s standard of living has been going backwards due to bracket creep.

 Example 3: Eloise’s Promotions

 Just a few years ago, Eloise worked for a low salary at a restaurant.
-She was in the lowest tax bracket, paying 19% of her income as tax.
+She was in the lowest paying tax bracket of 16%.

 Bracket Creep Affects People Differently, But On Average, Negatively

 You can see how bracket creep affected Andrew, Sarah and Eloise differently.
 Eloise is paying more tax, and that works out fine because she has been getting big promotions and raises.
-Andrew and Sarah, however, are paying more in tax over time while their prosperity may be declining.
+Andrew and Sarah, however, are paying more in tax over time while their prosperity and standard of living may be declining.

 What Can The Government Do About Bracket Creep?